 1880-1901 Late Victorian (Aesthetic) Period

-themes flourished.
-It was at this time that gilded metal, rolled gold and manufactured gold plated techniques were
+flourished.
+It was at this time that gilded metal, rolled gold and manufactured gold plated techniques were perfected.

-perfected.
-Because the mid-victorian era corresponded with the death of Prince Albert, the Queen went into a long
+Because the mid-victorian era corresponded with the death of Prince Albert, the Queen went into a long period of

-period of mourning…resulting in solemn pieces known as mourning jewelry.
+mourning…resulting in solemn pieces known as mourning jewelry.
 Pieces featured heavy jet or onyx.
-And
+And gold jewelry

 Art Nouveau Jewelry (Circa 1895 - 1915)